 All Math at Wornick is based on the Common Core Math Standards.
 Investigations is the Math program used in the lower grades.
 It empowers students to understand math concepts, procedures, and facts through problem solving and structured practice.
 In TK-5, topics include place value, addition, subtraction, and shape attributes.
 In Grades 3-5, students study number operations, fractions, data organization, and decimals.
 Middle School Math courses include pre-algebra, algebra, and geometry.

 Students experience more math fun at our TK-5 Math and Peleh Lab Expo Night.
 Our Middle Schoolers can participate in Math Club, which meets weekly.
 Members of the Math Club may also attend Math and Science Day at Great America and participate in a variety of challenges that use math and science knowledge to complete.

-Middle School STEAM electives may include Peleh Lab, Coding, Engineering, 3D Printing, Robotics, Strategic Thinking Through Board Games, Cooking, Art, Drama, Garage Band, and Yearbook.
+Middle School STEAM electives may include Peleh Lab, Coding, Engineering, 3D Printing, Robotics, Strategic Thinking Through Board Games, Cooking, Art, Photography, and Yearbook.